April 4 F-Class Match Cancelled due to Weather. See you May 2!

 F-Class competition is typically divided into groups based on the distance being shot, the characteristics of the rifle/ammo/range gear permitted, and even by the qualifications of the participating shooters.
 At CTSA, Shooters are scored separately based on equipment division only.

-F-Class competition is generally separated into midrange and long-range.
+Distance: F-Class competition is generally separated into midrange and long-range.
 Midrange is defined as between 300 and 700 yds, while long-range is between 800 and 1,000 yds.
-All F-Class matches are shot at 500 yds at CTSA (midrange).
+All F-Class matches at CTSA are shot at 500 yds (midrange).

-F-Class participants compete in one of four equipment divisions: F-T/R, F-Open, Sling, or F-Bench/Challenger.
-Scores are compared only between shooters in the same equipment divisions and awards are presented to winners in each.
+Equipment: The NRA specifies 5 equipment divisions for F-Class.
+They are abbreviated as F-Open, F-T/R, F-Production, F-P/A, and F-Limited.
+In addition, CTSA adds a "Bench/Challenger" division and the CMP high-power "sling" division to include the broadest range of participants wanting to join competition.
+Scores are compared only between shooters in the same equipment divisions and awards are presented to winners in each (provided at least three shooters in a division).
 See the Equipment section and/or the NRA F-Class Rulebook for more information on the F-Class equipment divisions.

 The Bench/Challenger division is "unofficial" and is offered at CTSA to permit participation of shooters who don't otherwise fit into the official divisions.
 Can't get up and down from Prone?
 Shoot from a shooting bench in the Bench/Challenger category.
 Don't have a rifle that adheres to the NRA F-Class rules?
 Compete anyway at CTSA in the Bench/Challenger division.